for-giobbe/PAINT/markdowns/part_0.md

 ### assemblies

-Reference transcriptome assemblies are deposited on TSA with accession and respectively for vicia and crema.
+Reference transcriptome assemblies are deposited on TSA with accession XXX and YYY respectively for vicia and crema.

 ---

 ### dataset explanation

+This project revolves around the interaction between _Vicia faba_ and _Crematogaster scutellaris_, with two major aims:

+1. charachteryze in _Crematogaster scutellaris_ the genes associated with the feeding on _Vicia faba_ nectarium,
+in different tissues and at different timepoints.

+2. understand wether we could identify in _Vicia faba_ any expression change associated to the interaction.

+To do so we generated two RNA-seq dataset:

+1. two different tissue (haead+thorax and abdomen) and four different conditions were sampled for _Crematogaster scutellaris_:

+A - never visited _Vicia faba_
+B - visited by _Vicia faba_ only until 24h before experiment
+C - visited by _Vicia faba_ only after 24h before experiment
+D - visited by _Vicia faba_ continuously

+2. nectarium of _Vicia faba_ which:

+N - were never visited by _Crematogaster scutellaris_ and
+Y - 2' after the visit of _Crematogaster scutellaris_

 ---

 [back](https://github.com/for-giobbe/PAINT) to main